 Speech-Language Pathology, M.A.

-Communicative Sciences Graduate Program Requirements
+Speech-Language Pathology Graduate Program Requirements

-The graduate program is open to students with communicative disorders or related bachelor's degrees who have demonstrated the ability to excel at an advanced level as well as indicated great potential for success in academic work and clinical work.
+The graduate program is open to students with communicative sciences or related bachelor's degrees who have demonstrated the ability to excel at an advanced level as well as indicated great potential for success in academic work and clinical work.
 In order to be considered for admission to the graduate program, the applicant needs to submit the following: (1) a minimum GPA of 3.0 in the last 60 units of any coursework and a minimum GPA of 3.0 in CSDS coursework; (2) three letters of recommendation; (3) a letter of intent; and (4) Graduate Record Examination (GRE) scores.

 Applicants who have specific deficiencies or need coursework may be accepted with conditionally classified status.
 Students must apply to the department for fully classified graduate standing as soon as any conditions of acceptance have been met.
 No more than 10 units of graduate work taken under conditional classification can be used to meet the requirements of the master's degree.